PipIWYG/grubber/README.md

-### Scrumwala
+### Grubber
-Your very own Scrum/Agile web app built with Laravel
+An Agile web based application built with Laravel, based on the <a href="https://github.com/modestkdr/scrumwala">Scrumwala</a> project.

 ### Features
 * Create and manage projects with plan and work views